C3RV1/Prive/README.md

 # Prive
-Online service where you can save your filed without risks.
+Online service where you can save your files without risks.

 # How to run locally